nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 # Usage guide

-As a usage example, we will go through the analysis of FTIR and Raman band signals.
+As an usage example, we will go through the analysis of FTIR and Raman band signals.

 Suppose we measured an FTIR spectrum that looks like the following simulation: